Ski Trip Training Advice

 Which Type Of Exercise?

-The best preparation for mountain sports always involves good amounts of cardiovascular exercise (hillwalking, running, cycling, mountain biking etc) and getting out for long days in the hills whenever possible.
+The base preparation for mountain sports always involves good amounts of cardiovascular exercise (hillwalking, running, cycling, mountain biking etc) and getting out for long days in the hills whenever possible.
 We’ve noticed that people who always train indoors are never as mountain fit as those who regularly get their boots or trainers muddy.
 So unfortunately it seems that running on a treadmill just isn’t as good for you as doing the real thing – ie to get hill fit, get outdoors as much as you can.

 Finding Time To Train

 Ok – so you’ve decided you need to get fit for the trip.
-The first thing to do is take a look at the required fitness levels for your chosen holiday – this will give you a guideline as to the amount of weekly cardiovascular exercise you should be doing during the 2-3 months leading up to your trip.
+The first thing to do is take a look at the required fitness levels for your chosen holiday – this will give you a guideline as to the amount of weekly cardiovascular or ski specific exercise you should be doing during the 2-3 months leading up to your trip.

 Once you’ve got this, take a look at your weekly routine and look for places where you may be able to find the time to train.
 Running or cycling to work a couple of times a week, training on a lunchtime etc are all places where you may be able to fit a good exercise session in without affecting other commitments.
+Likewise, ski specific exercises can be incorporated into a regular gym visit, or most of the ones described by Ortovox can easily be done at home in your living room and on the bottom step of your stairs!

 The best way to keep it up is to organise a regular group of friends to do sport with each week, or join a club in order to train with other people.
 That way you’ll have a commitment to turn out each week, as well as enjoying the social aspects of sport as well.